In this blog post you will learn what OSINT is ( or Open Source Intelligence) and why it is the best way to analyze and understand a scenario.

 In recent years, the governments of the major world powers have focused on this particular category.

 - FININT - Financial Intelligence concerns the analysis of economic transitions.

 As you can surely understand most of these sources can be within the reach of exclusive bodies and organizations such as the army or space agencies.

 However, if you don't have huge resources, keep reading because I'm about to reveal how thanks to OSINT you can access sources that were once reserved only for multinationals and governments.

-But first to deep into the abyss of this fascinating topic, I tell you the dawn of the analysis of open sources
+But before to deep into the abyss of this fascinating topic, I will explain the dawn of the analysis of open sources

 How OSINT was born

 In 1941 Japan attacked the American base at Pearl Harbor.
 The Americans are unprepared and the attack pushes the nation towards a new direction of international affairs.

 An old department is renovated and renamed Office of Strategic Services (OSS).